Mangern/localchess/README.md

 Please be on a UNIX-like system (or WSL).

-`dev-python` is an experimental edition for hosting a page and supporting mobile.
+`dev-server` is an experimental edition for hosting it as a web page.